MichaelMammoliti/viewport/README.md

 # Viewport Manager
-`viewport-manager` is a lighweight and customizable viewport manager that helps you with you `resize` events.
-It creates a collection of callbacks to be called only when the viewport really changes.
+`viewport-manager` is a lighweight and customizable viewport manager that helps you with the window `resize` event.
+Behind the scenes it creates a collection of callbacks to be called on viewport change.

 ## Why
 Sometimes we don't want to show a module at a specific viewport only.
 Yes, we can do it via CSS using `@media` and `display: none`; But let's say that when that component mounts it fires async functions or dispatches actions.
 We would like to prevent this and that's where `viewport-manager` comes in handy.